relevantGRC/grc-suite/README.md

 ├── resources/ - AWS security services guide
 └── config/ - Configuration files for testing and development
 ```

-**Coming Soon:** Additional labs will be released weekly, leading up to the book launch.
-Each new lab will introduce additional AWS security domains and challenges.
-Stay tuned for:

-- IAM Implementation
-- Security Automation with IaC
-- Security Monitoring and Incident Response
-- Compliance Automation
-- Data Security and Protection
-- Risk Assessment and Threat Modeling
-- Infrastructure and Network Protection
-- Incident Response and Recovery
-- Policy as Code implementation
-- Advanced multi-lab integration challenges and capstone projects

 ## Labs Overview

 Currently available: